valkolaci/prometheus/docs/storage.md

 ### Overview

-Prometheus integrates with remote storage systems in two ways:
+Prometheus integrates with remote storage systems in three ways:

 * Prometheus can write samples that it ingests to a remote URL in a standardized format.
 * Prometheus can receive samples from other Prometheus servers in a standardized format.